typelevel/cats-effect/docs/tutorial.md

 In contrast `parMapN` does promote the error it finds to the caller _and_ takes care of cancelling the remaining alive fibers.
-As a result `parMapN` is simpler to use, more concise, and ease to reason with. _Because of that, if possible, programmers should prefer to use higher level commands such as `parMapN` or `parSequence` to deal with fibers_.
+As a result `parMapN` is simpler to use, more concise, and easier to reason about. _Because of that, if possible, programmers should prefer to use higher level commands such as `parMapN` or `parSequence` to deal with fibers_.